SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox) - An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.
+- [microsoft/DeepSpeed](https://github.com/microsoft/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training easy, efficient, and effective.
 - [learning-at-home/hivemind](https://github.com/learning-at-home/hivemind) - Decentralized deep learning in PyTorch.
 Built to train models on thousands of volunteers across the world.
 - [seemoo-lab/opendrop](https://github.com/seemoo-lab/opendrop) - An open Apple AirDrop implementation written in Python
 - [lucidrains/vit-pytorch](https://github.com/lucidrains/vit-pytorch) - Implementation of Vision Transformer, a simple way to achieve SOTA in vision classification with only a single transformer encoder, in Pytorch